GordonFreemanK/gfk-image/README.md

 Finally, you can `cp $exifToolConfigurationPath ~` to place it in your home folder, after which **any instance of ExifTool including versions embedded in other applications will be using it!**

-**Notes:**
-- There are multiple types of date/time tags in the metadata:
-  - EXIF uses one tag for date+time and one for offset (e.g. `EXIF:DateTimeOriginal` and `EXIF:OffsetTimeOriginal`)
-  - IPTC uses one tag for date and one for time+offset (e.g. `IPTC:DateCreated` and `IPTC:TimeCreated`)
-  - XMP stores the date+time+offset in a single tag (e.g. `XMP-exif:DateTimeOriginal`)

-Fortunately, we can construct a fully qualified date/time in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) (e.g. `2022-01-15T15:28:36+01:00`) and ExifTool automatically stores the relevant part in any of these fields.

-## Unicode with ExifTool on Windows
+# 4. Unicode with ExifTool on Windows

 The only way I found to make the combination of PowerShell and exiftool fully compatible (read and write) with UTF-8 characters is by setting the system locale to UTF-8.
 This comes with a lot of fine print.
 How-to and caveats can be found [here](https://stackoverflow.com/questions/49476326/displaying-unicode-in-powershell/49481797#49481797).

-## Modifying and running the code locally (Windows)
+# 5. Modifying and running the code locally (Windows)

 Get the repository:
 ```powershell